 The District recognizes there will be times when a student might need to print.
 Students will be able to print to a specific copier/printer designated within each building.
 FZSD will be unable to troubleshoot any difficulties that might be encountered when interacting with home printers if a student chooses to print something at home.

 What about curriculum software that will not work on a Chromebook?

 The district will not be removing certain curriculum labs.
 We know there are some courses that require a specific curriculum software (i.e. CAD, Adobe Creative Suite, or Visual Studio) which currently do not run on Chromebooks.
 In those instances, students would continue to work on the software in the curriculum lab.
 We do know that software vendors continue to develop web based versions of their program which, when released, are available in the Chrome web store.
-For example, there is AutoCad 360 right now which might not be as feature rich, but could be used by many students if needed on the Chromebook, especially for assignments to be done outside of class.
+For example, AutoCad 360 is an available which might not be as feature rich, but could be used by many students if needed on the Chromebook, especially for assignments to be done outside of class.